dweathers/dweathers.github.io/174/fa20-syllabus-d.md

 * Alicia works hard all semester and participates enthusiastically in every activity.
 After revising, 85% of her exam questions are at the E/M level, with 50% at the E level.
 Also, 96% of her homework is at the E/M level, with 80% at the E level.
 Therefore, Alicia will earn an A.
 * Bob starts off well but starts to slack off towards the end of the class.
 He doesn't revise as much as he should, and doesn't reach out to his instructor when he needs help.
 At the end of the semester he has good participation and 80% of his homework at the E/M level (62% E), but after the final only 60% of his exam problems are at the E/M level.
 Since he has met two of the three B conditions, Bob will only earn a C+.

-### "Attendance"

-You are expected to attend the Monday Zoom meeting.
-I understand that not every student will be on the Coastal Carolina campus this semester; some of you will be in different time zones, while some of you may be working your jobs.
-Let me know if this is your situation.
-Meanwhile, the meeting will be recorded and posted to an unlisted YouTube playlist.

 ### The terms of this syllabus are subject to change fairly and with ample notice as needed.